Possession of Gambling Device, Equipment, or Paraphernalia

 Texas Criminal Law

-The Possession of Gambling Device, Equipment, or Paraphernalia crime in the state of Texas gives police the right to arrest you if they believe you own, manufacture, transfer, or possess gambling equipment or gambling device with the intent to further gambling.
-Learn more detailed information about the Possession of Gambling Device, Equipment, or Paraphernalia offense below.
+The Texas Possession of Gambling Device, Equipment, or Paraphernalia law gives police the right to arrest you if they believe you owned, manufactured, transferred, or possessed gambling equipment or gambling device with the intent to “further gambling.”

 Have you been charged with Possession of Gambling Device, Equipment, or Paraphernalia?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here

-Possession of Gambling Device, Equipment, or Paraphernalia is classified in the Texas Penal Code under Title 10 “Offenses Against Public Health, Safety, And Morals,” Chapter 47 “Gambling.
+The Penal Code classifies the Texas Possession of Gambling Device, Equipment, or Paraphernalia law under Title 10 “Offenses Against Public Health, Safety, And Morals,” Chapter 47 “Gambling.”
+Learn more about the Texas offense of Possession of Gambling Device, Equipment, or Paraphernalia below.

 What is the current Texas law about Possession of Gambling Device, Equipment, or Paraphernalia?